Arthur Crudup: Musical career

 He began his career as a blues singer around Clarksdale, Mississippi.
 As a member of the Harmonizing Four, he visited Chicago in 1939.
 He stayed in Chicago to work as a solo musician but barely made a living as a street singer.
-The record producer Lester Melrose allegedly found him while Crudup was living in a packing crate, introduced him to Hudson Whittaker, better known as Tampa Red, and signed him to a recording contract with RCA Victor's Bluebird label.
+The record producer Lester Melrose allegedly found him. while Crudup was living in a packing crate, introduced him to Hudson Whittaker, better known as Tampa Red, and signed him to a recording contract with RCA Victor's Bluebird label.

 Recordings

 He recorded with RCA in the late 1940s and with Ace Records, Checker Records and Trumpet Records in the early 1950s.
 He toured black clubs in the South, sometimes playing with Sonny Boy Williamson II and Elmore James.
-He also recorded under the names Elmer James and Percy Lee Crudup.
+He also recorded under the names 'Elmer James' and 'Percy Lee Crudup'.
 His songs "Mean Old 'Frisco Blues", "Who's Been Foolin' You" and "That's All Right" were popular in the South.
 These and his other songs "Rock Me Mama", "So Glad You're Mine", and "My Baby Left Me" have been recorded by many artists, including Elvis Presley, Slade, Elton John and Rod Stewart.

 Crudup stopped recording in the 1950s because of disputes over royalties.
 He said, "I realised I was making everybody rich, and here I was poor".
 His last Chicago session was in 1951.
 His 1952–54 recording sessions for Victor were held at radio station WGST, in Atlanta, Georgia.
 He returned to recording, for Fire Records and Delmark Records, and touring in 1965.
 Sometimes labeled "The Father of Rock and Roll", he accepted this title with some bemusement.
+During this time Crudup worked as a laborer to augment the low wages he received as a singer.
+After a dispute with Melrose over royalties, he returned to Mississippi and took up bootlegging.
+He later moved to Virginia, where he lived with his family, including three sons and several of his siblings, and worked as a field laborer.
+He occasionally sang in and supplied moonshine to drinking establishments, including one called the Do Drop Inn, in Franktown, Northampton County.